hashicorp/terraform-google-terraform-enterprise/examples/shared-vpc-with-internal-load-balancer/README.md

-This example deploys Terraform Enterprise Clustered using [Shared VPC][shared-vpc] and an internal load balancer, demonstrating how Terraform Enterprise be deployed with no publicly-accessible endpoints in a GCP best-practices manner.
+This example deploys Terraform Enterprise Clustered using [Shared VPC][shared-vpc] and an internal load balancer, demonstrating how Terraform Enterprise can be deployed with no publicly-accessible endpoints in a GCP best-practices manner.

 Because there is no public endpoint on the deployment, this example is limited in utility unless the user has the ability to access internal